HeshanKarunaratne/notes/README.md

     - spring-boot-starter-actuator: Helps monitor application via HTTP endpoints, several endpoints are available out of the box
     - spring-boot-starter-jdbc: Provides libraries for connecting the application with JDBC
     - spring-boot-starter-data-jpa: Provides access to different kinds of persistence stores
-    - spring-boot-starter-data-aop: Provides Aspect-Oriented Programming with cross cutting concerns
+    - spring-boot-starter-data-aop: Provides Aspect-Oriented Programming with cross-cutting concerns

     4 .
-Can you disable particular auto-configuration in springboot?
+Can you disable particular auto-configuration in spring boot?
     - Yes
     - @EnableAutoConfiguration(exclude={DataSourceAutoConfiguration.class}) or @SpringBootApplication(exclude={DataSourceAutoConfiguration.class})